inclusive-design/inverted-wordles/README.md

 #### Environment Variables

 This project uses individual Github branch to save the question and answers for each wordle case.
-The required information are defined in these environment variables:
+The required information for accessing the Github repository are defined in these environment variables:

 * WORDLES_REPO_OWNER: The owner of the Github repository that the wordle data is saved into.
 * WORDLES_REPO_NAME: The name of the Github repository that the wordle data is saved into.
-* ACCESS_TOKEN: The personal access token of the account that is used to create and commit into Github branches.
+* ACCESS_TOKEN: The personal access token of the account for authenticating the access to the Github repository.
 This access token must have `repo` access.
 Refer to [the Github documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) about how to create a personal access token.

-An example to figure out values of `WORDLES_REPO_OWNER` and `WORDLES_REPO_NAME`: if the URL of a Github repository is `https://github.com/inclusive-design/inverted-wordles`, the value of `WORDLES_REPO_OWNER` is `inclusive-design` and the value of `WORDLES_REPO_NAME` is `inverted-wordles`.
+An example for finding out `WORDLES_REPO_OWNER` and `WORDLES_REPO_NAME` values: if the URL of a Github repository is `https://github.com/inclusive-design/inverted-wordles`, the value of `WORDLES_REPO_OWNER` is `inclusive-design` and the value of `WORDLES_REPO_NAME` is `inverted-wordles`.